samgliu/THO-blog-api/README.md

 Offer User system to give CMS-like management.
 Anyone can register/login/comment.
-Only user with admin permission can post/delete authorization.
+Only user with admin permission can post/delete.
 Admin password in DEMO: admin // setting in .env

 /_ Index _/